ivan-pinto/ivan-pinto/README.md

 ## :man_technologist: About Me
-- :telescope: I’m working with GO and C/CPP.
+- :telescope: I’m working with C#.

-- :seedling: Exploring Python.
+- :seedling: Diving in Docker.

 - :zap: In my free time, I solve problems on HackerRank.